Today, backyard birders from coast to

 Scientific Name: Carpodacus mexicanus.

-Males have bright red fore heads, breast and rumps; may also be orange
+Markings: Males have bright red fore heads, breast and rumps; may

-or yellow.
+also be orange or yellow.
 Females and juveniles are streaked grayish brown.
-All have

-Backyard Favorites: Nyjer, sunflower, mixed birdseed, peanuts, fruit, suet, and sugar water.
+Favorites: Nyjer, sunflower, mixed birdseed, peanuts, fruit, suet,

 Key Facts: Sizes, Breeding, Lifestyle, and Related Species: